What’s a young married couple, just starting their lives together, struggling financially, and repeatedly arguing to do? Have a baby, of course.

 Not long after the twins were born, I got a Permanent Change of Station (PCS) notice, thankfully not for Vietnam.
 We were leaving hip SoCal for the Sacramento Army Depot.
 We packed all of our worldly belongings in the 327cid Impala, traveling for the first time as a family of four.

-We listened mostly to 93 KHJ on the way hearing songs like Do You Know The Way To San Jose by Dionne Warrick.
+We mainly listened to 93 KHJ on the way, hearing songs like Do You Know The Way To San Jose by Dionne Warwick.
 No, we’re headed for Sacramento, thank you.
-Then we picked up KYA San Francisco with Magic Carpet Ride by Steppenwolf, Spooky by the Classics IV.
+Then we picked up KYA San Francisco with “Magic Carpet Ride” by Steppenwolf and “Spooky” by the Classics IV.
 The twins were finally asleep, and I dared not turn up Hey Jude by the Beatles.

 In Sacramento, we would have no trouble getting around after navigating big LA for a year.
 We rented a small furnished 2nd-floor apartment near the Capitol.
 I was assigned to the 317th Maintenance Co. at Sacramento Army Depot.
 It was a phantom unit and a cover for the classified work a small group of us were conducting around Gov. Reagan’s residence.
-(Reagan lived in the governor’s mansion for just four months.)
+(He lived in the governor’s mansion for just four months.)

-In less than a year, we departed the Depot for another PCS to Ft.
-Lewis, Washington.
-We headed to the Pacific Northwest in our brand new ’69 Mustang Mach 1, 351cid with rim blow steering wheel and AM/FM radio.
+In less than a year, we departed the Depot for another PCS to Ft Lewis, Washington.
+We headed to the Pacific Northwest in our brand-new ’69 Mustang Mach 1, 351 cid, with rim-blow steering wheel and AM/FM radio.

 Why?
 I still had a few reenlistment dollars and traded the ’68 Impala.
 I figured the army was a pretty secure job, and we just did it.
 A smaller car and a larger car payment.
 It sounded fine to us.